whitebunnydigital/white-bunny-day-planner/README.md

 # White Bunny Morning

 A calm, iOS-style morning ritual app.
-It walks you through the Rapid Planning Method (RPM) across Health, Work and Life — one question at a time — then hands back a tickable plan and a shareable card.
+It walks you through a Rapid Morning Planning Method across Health, Work and Life — one question at a time — then hands back a tickable plan and a shareable card.
 Type or speak your answers.
 Three warm themes (Latte / Sage / Blush).